Kelli Stanley: Short stories

 "Children's Day", a short story prequel to City of Dragons featuring Miranda Corbie, Stanley's private detective protagonist, was published in the bestselling International Thriller Writers anthology First Thrills: High-Octane Stories from the Hottest Thriller Authors.
 The collection, which was edited by Lee Child, was released in 2010 by Tor/Forge.

 "Memory Book", another Miranda Corbie short story prequel to both City of Dragons and City of Secrets, was published September 6, 2011, on Macmillan's The Criminal Element website and as an e-book.

 Stanley also participated in the first charity e-book anthology, spearheaded by author Timothy Hallinan.
 The project, which resulted in the bestselling e-book Shaken: Stories for Japan, contributes all money—including the share normally retained by Amazon—to the Japan America Society of Southern California, to be used to help the country recover from the devastating effects of the Great East Japan earthquake.
 Stanley's contribution is set during the 1906 San Francisco earthquake, and is entitled "Coolie".

 Stanley's first contemporary fiction, a short story about the 2008 financial meltdown entitled "Survivor", is available in the "Scoundrels" anthology in both print and e-book formats.
 The anthology is edited by noir author Gary Philips.

+In 2016, Stanley contributed a story named "Hysterical" to Shattering Glass.
+In 2019, San Francisco Magazine decided to publish fiction for the first time, and invited Stanley to contribute a Miranda Corbie short story, which was published as "A Night on the Town" in February, 2019.
+The story was a prequel to her earlier novels and short stories.

+Stanley penned two stories as contributions to two Bouchercon anthologies: "Folk Song", which was published in Tales of Music, Murder, and Mayhem: Bouchercon Anthology 2024, which, edited by Heather Graham, went on to win the Anthony Award, and "Levees", published in Blood on the Bayou: Case Closed: Bouchercon Anthology 2025.
+Both stories are historical, with "Folk Song" originating from a song Stanley's Kentucky-born father used to sing to her.